-Our Pilates style has been adapted over the last few years in response to the findings of new scientific research.
+Over the last few years we have adapted our Pilates style in response to the findings of new scientific research.
 Our evolving understanding of how the body responds to pain and how to restore normal movement are now key considerations in the development of our Pilates rehabilitation programmes.
-Our Pilates sessions are truly therapeutic, taught by specialist musculoskeletal physiotherapists, with Masters degrees in Physiotherapy, who are also fully qualified Pilates instructors.
-Our team will design for you a programme of excises that is as unique as you are, ensuring that you achieve your health and lifestyle goals.
+Our sessions are truly therapeutic, taught by fully qualified Pilates instructors and specialist musculoskeletal physiotherapists, with Masters degrees in Physiotherapy.
+We’ll design a programme of excises as unique as you are, therefore ensuring you achieve your health and lifestyle goals.
 We love Pilates as part of a holistic approach to well-being.
-We champion the fact that it is suitable for all ages and fitness levels.
+And we champion the fact that it is suitable for all ages and fitness levels.

 Pilates is one of the fastest growing exercise techniques, hailed by many sports stars and celebrities.
-We believe that Pilates sessions can be particularly beneficial for people with pain, poor posture, sports injuries and both during and after pregnancy.
+We believe that Pilates sessions can be particularly beneficial for people with pain, poor posture and sports injuries.
+This is also the case for women, both during and after pregnancy.

-At Stretch, we can design a programme to suit you, taking into account your goals, current fitness level and any injuries that you may have.
+At Stretch, we can design a programme to suit you.
+When designing your tailored programme, we take into account your goals, current fitness level and any injuries.
 Pilates has a number of benefits, including: reducing back pain, improving flexibility, function and sporting performance.
-The exercises focus on movement quality rather than quantity, building your strength and improving your posture through a series of low repetition, low impact stretching and conditioning exercises.
-The exercises used during your regular Pilates sessions are gradually progressed, increasing your confidence to move, get fit and achieve your goals.
+The exercises focus on movement quality rather than quantity, building your strength and improving your posture.
+This is done through a series of low repetition, low impact stretching and conditioning exercises.
+The exercises used during your regular sessions are gradually progressed, increasing your confidence to move, get fit and achieve your goals.

 One-to-one Pilates sessions

 We believe that the best way to try Pilates is to have one-to-one sessions.
 Personal training sessions ensure that our focus is you.
-Our Pilates teachers are specialist musculoskeletal Physiotherapists, that undertook post graduate training in Pilates.
+Our teachers are specialist musculoskeletal Physiotherapists, who undertook post graduate training in Pilates.
 Our team includes the first fully qualified physiotherapist and Pilates instructor in Chelmsford!

-At the beginning of your first session, we will ask you to tell us about any pain or problems that you wish to address, your health, lifestyle and goals.
-We will assess your postural type and look at how you move.
-We will examine any functional problems that you may be having and will then design a programme of exercises, which is specific to you.
-Your programme of Pilates sessions will take into account what you’ve told us about yourself and what we’ve learned from our examination.
-We will alter your programme on a session-by-session basis, adapting to your changing needs and the progress that you are making.
-We will keep your sessions fun, interesting and relevant.
-We will make sure that you benefit from relaxation and time to yourself, as well as your specific Pilates exercises.
+During your first session, we will ask you about any pain or problems you wish to address.
+We will also ask you about your health, lifestyle and goals.
+We will assess your postural type and look at how you move, examining any functional problems you may be having.
+Our therapists will then design a programme of sessions for you, based on our examination and what you’ve told us about yourself.
+Your programme will adapt to your changing needs and progress on a session-by-session basis.
+Your sessions will be kept fun, interesting and relevant.
+We will make sure that you benefit from relaxation and time to yourself, as well as your specific exercises.

-We have fully equipped studios, including a state of the art Reformer and Cadillac, which can be used to add graded resistance to your workout.
+We have fully equipped studios, including a state of the art Reformer and Cadillac.
+You may use our equipment to add graded resistance to your workout.
 Our Cadillac and Reformer machines enable us to make your exercises more functional and challenging.
-Our Pilates equipment is particularly useful for those with back pain, who need a graded programme of strengthening exercises, encouraging them to work gradually into more functional positions.
+Our specialist equipment is particularly useful for those with back pain and who need a graded programme of strengthening exercises.
+This equipment helps to encourage those using it to work gradually into more functional positions.
 At the other end of the spectrum, the Reformer and Cadillac can be used to help rehabilitate athletes, working to get back to high level sport.
 Eccentric and plyometric exercises can be designed using the Pilates equipment, in progressively more challenging, sport specific positions.
-We find that progressively increasing the challenge of your exercises, which are specific to you and your sport are key to successful rehabilitation.
+We find that progressively increasing the challenge of your exercises are key to successful rehabilitation.